 After my sister Miya’s unexpected suicide, I wrote to express all my emotions: shock, sadness, love, disbelief, and anger.
 Must Girls Love is a memoir about my journey at 22 years old to understand, cope with, and grieve the earth-shattering loss.

-I debuted my book in 2009.
-About 300 people gathered in West Bloomfield, Michigan to learn about the process, reasons, and intentions for writing this book.
+Must Girls Love debuted in 2009 at a book fair in West Bloomfield, Michigan.
+About 300 people gathered to learn about the process, reasons, and intentions for writing this book.

 One of the best books I've ever read.